-WHEN we were to-gether I wanted to talk about her.
+W HEN we were to-gether I wanted to talk about her.
 But Dorothy Mackaill knows how to lead a conversation into channels sure to interest her companion.
 She promptly talked about me and about the character of Anne Murdock in "The Office Wife" and what a grand time she had had coaxing that character to life upon the screen.
 I could not conceive of a more flattering reception.

-I DO not believe she is afraid of anything.
+DO not believe she is afraid of anything.
 She has, I am sure, the courage of her convictions.
 She is not a "hard" person but at the same time there is nothing soft or vague about her.
 She is perfectly clear cut, in thought, in appearance and in reactions.
 Between her and her mother I sensed during our time together a fine comradeship uncolored by a lot of the usual sentimentality with which many screen and stage people surround-or try to surround the relationship in the eyes of the outsider.
-"I would

 I would not call her temperamental; and I would never call her vain.
 She is, I am sure, neither of these things.
 She is a person who laughs a good deal and likes to laugh . . . real laughter, not the stage kind.
-"I would not call her temperamental, and I would never call her vain."
-So says Miss Baldwin of Miss Mackaill.
-"She is a person who laughs a good deal and likes to laugh ... real laughter, not the stage kind."

 She has a very keen wit but I do not think she would employ it to wound anyone.

-HAD reason to communicate with her later; and received, in return, a very graceful and friendly and entertaining wire, signed by the name of the heroine in "The Office Wife."
+later; and received, in return, a very graceful and friendly and entertaining wire, signed by the name of the heroine in "The Office Wife."
 It was a spontaneous sort of communication and she is a spontaneous sort of a creature.
 I could not imagine her planning anything for effect.
-She makes her effect simply by be-ing herself.
+She makes her effect simply by being herself.
 And a young and lovely woman who dares to be herself in this standardized age has all my admiration.
-So many of our stage and screen people seem to feel that they must be some one other than themselves in order to feed the romantic public imagination.
-This is a pity, because sooner or later, the public-which is not as dumb as some of us think -is bound to find out.
-No one will ever find out Dor-othy Mackaill.
-She is herself.
-Take her or leave her.
-I'd like to know her better.
-I have a very decided impression that she would be an awfully good friend . . . understanding and sympathetic and generous.
-Never sloppy or sentimental but just natural and kindly and decent.
-But plenty shrewd enough not to be "done in the eye by the usual hangers-on and parasites posing as old friends in distress.